antvis/F6/packages/site/docs/manual/middle/elements/edges/custom-edge.zh.md

           ['L', endPoint.x, endPoint.y],
         ],
       },
-      // must be assigned in F6 3.3 and later versions. it can be any value you want
+      // must be assigned in F6. it can be any value you want
       name: 'path-shape',
     });
     return shape;